vipers-web-design/private-repo-readme/feedverse-README.md

   - :pencil: Shows when someone accepted your friend request
   - :white_check_mark: Shows when you've been unfriended
 - Online Friends
-  - :while_check_mark: Shows friends who are online at the time of page load
+  - :white_check_mark: Shows friends who are online at the time of page load
     - :pencil: * Fetch call (????)

 ### Profile